dbbaskette/terraforming-pks-gcp/README.md

 The Last Step of the Pipeline, SHOW-NEXT-INSTRUCTIONS, has a task that displays the procedures for creating a K8S cluster.
 You should be able to cut and past from that screen.

+These is also an Optional Task available that will create a cluster for you.

 ### Tearing down environment